 If crypto assets are held by the licensed entity, what are the related capital requirements (risk weights, etc.)?

 The U.S. does not prescribe specific rules for the capital treatment of crypto assets.
 However, banking regulators have issued statements cautioning against bank exposure to crypto assets.
 As noted above, in January 2023, the Federal Reserve, FDIC, and OCC issued a joint statement outlining key risks associated with crypto assets, in which the regulators stated that, “based on the agencies’ current understanding and experience to date, the agencies believe that issuing or holding as principal crypto-assets that are issued, stored, or transferred on an open, public, and/or decentralized network, or similar system is highly likely to be inconsistent with safe and sound banking practices.”
+The OCC withdrew from the joint statement in March 2025.

 In December 2022, the Basel Committee on Banking Supervision finalized standards for banks to manage their exposure to crypto assets.
 These standards provide very conservative capital treatment for crypto asset exposures.
 The standards are expected to be implemented by each jurisdiction’s regulators by January 1, 2025.
-It is important to note that, under the Basel standards, more volatile yet popular crypto asset exposures such as Bitcoin would receive a very onerous 1,250 percent risk weight, effectively “dollar-for-dollar capital treatment”.
+It is important to note that, under the Basel standards, more volatile yet popular crypto asset exposures such as Bitcoin would receive a very onerous 1,250 percent risk weight, effectively “dollar-for-dollar capital treatment.”
 Whether and how these standards are adopted by U.S. regulators remains uncertain.

 -